-Pin Name I/O Pin Description DOFF Input PLL turn off - Active LOW.
+Pin Name 1/0 Pin Description DOFF Input PLL Turn Off - Active LOW .
 Connecting this pin to ground turns off the PLL inside the device.
-The timing in the PLL turned off operation is different from that listed in this data sheet.
-For normal operation, this pin is connected to a pull up through a 10 K ohm or less pull up resistor.
-The device behaves in DDR I mode when the PLL is turned off.
-In this mode, the device can be operated at a frequency of up to 167 MHz with DDR I timing.
-TDO Output TDO pin for JTAG.
-TCK Input TCK pin for JTAG.
-TDI Input TDI pin for JTAG.
-TMS Input TMS pin for JTAG.
-NC N/A Not connected to the die.
+The timing in the PLL turned off operation differs from those listed in this data sheet.
+For normal operation, this pin is connected to a pull up through a 10 k $\Omega$ or less pull up resistor.
+The device behaves in DDR-I mode when the PLL is turned off.
+In this mode, the device can be operated at a frequency of up to 167 MHz with DDR-I timing.
+TDO Output TDO Pin for JTAG.
+TCK Input TCK Pin for JTAG.
+TDI Input TDI Pin for JTAG.
+TMS Input TMS Pin for JTAG.
+NC N/A Not Connected to the Die.
 Can be tied to any voltage level.
-NC/36M N/A Not connected to the die.
+NC/36M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/72M N/A Not connected to the die.
+NC/72M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/144M N/A Not connected to the die.
+NC/144M Input Not Connected to the Die.
 Can be tied to any voltage level.
-NC/288M N/A Not connected to the die.
-Can be tied to any voltage level.
-V{REF} Input- reference Reference voltage input .
-Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points.
-V{DD} Power supply Power supply inputs to the core of the device.
-V {SS} Ground Ground for the device.
-V{DDQ} Power supply Power supply inputs for the outputs of the device.
+NC/288M Input Not Connected to the Die.
+Can be tied to any voltage level. $V{REF}$ Input- reference Reference Voltage Input .
+Static input used to set the reference level for HSTL inputs, outputs, and AC measurement points. $V{DD}$ Power supply Power supply inputs to the core of the device.
+V SS Ground Ground for the device. $V{DDQ}$ Power supply Power supply inputs for the outputs of the device.